LondheShubham153/90DaysOfDevOps/2023/day06/tasks.md

 -	"chmod" is used to change the other users permissions of a file or directory.

-    As a task, change the user permissions of the file and note the changes after `ls -ltr`
+    As a task, change the user permissions of the file and note the changes after `ls -ltr` created a file cat > demo.txt this is first line this is second line

+ls -ltr
+chown o=rw,g=r,o=r demo.txt
+ls -ltr demo.txt
 2) Write an article about File Permissions based on your understanding from the notes.

+file permissions are very essential part in any operating system I beleive what ever the requirement is there that much permission you should give to that user,owner or group its like best practice my prefered way to set up permission is chown u=rwx,g=rw,o=r demo.txt there are other ways like giving numbers and setting up permissions.
 3) Read about ACL and try out the commands `getfacl` and `setfacl`

+getfacl command we can use to check default access for files using this command getfacl -a demo.txt
+-but i got to know that we cant see other details of the file like when it was created and size of file with setfacl command you can set the permissions my favourite is to give permission to new user

+setfacl -m u:akshay:rw demo.txt

 In case of any doubts, post it on [Discord Community](https://discord.gg/hs3Pmc5F)